 The University of Birmingham International Work Experience bursary offers financial support for undergraduates (except final years) to undertake work experience overseas in the summer vacation.
 The International Work Experience bursary is available to students who source their own work experience opportunities and require funding to assist with the costs involved.

-You are encouraged to read ALL the guidance and information available before submitting your application.
-If you have any questions or require further information, you can contact the Careers Network Internship Officer responsible for managing the bursary for which you are applying.
-Their contact details are provided in the application guidance.
+It is highly recommended to read each section of information in detail to ensure you complete your application to a suitable standard.
+If you have any questions or require further information, you can contact the Careers Network Internship Officer responsible for managing the bursary for which you are applying, by emailing firstname.lastname@example.org.